navya52/ai-locus-agent/HOW_TO_USE.md

-# How to Use AI Locus Agent
+# How to Use AI Patient Context SUmmary Generator

 ## Live Demo